dankends/morningstar-etfs-vs-mutual-funds/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Unfortunately, there is a persistent issue with generating the download link.
-Let me provide the content here again.
-You can copy and save it as a README.md file manually.
-markdownCopy code# Morningstar ETFs vs Mutual Funds Analysis

 This repository contains an analysis of European ETFs and Mutual Funds datasets from Morningstar.
 The analysis compares the two investment instruments in terms of returns, volatility, and risk-adjusted performance.

 ## Project Structure